ICTU/quality-time/docs/USAGE.md

 To change the number of dates and the time between dates shown in the trend table, use the `trend_table_nr_dates` and the `trend_table_interval` parameters.
 The number of dates should be an integer between 2 and 7.
 The interval should be an integer between 1 and 4 and is in weeks.

 To export an older version of a report, add the `report_date` parameter with a date value in ISO-format (YYYY-MM-DD), for example `http://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?report_date=2020-09-01`.

+## Export and import reports as JSON

+*Quality-time* provides functionality for importing and exporting reports in JSON format.
+This functionality can be used for backing up reports or for transferring reports from one *Quality-time* instance to another one.
+Currently this functionality is only available via the API, with one endpoint for importing and one for exporting the JSON reports.

+A *Quality-time* report in JSON-format contains the latest configuration of the report, with all its subjects, metrics and sources.
+It does not contain any actual measurements.
+The credentials of configured sources are encrypted on export to protect sensitive data.

+### Export API

+The exporting endpoint is available under `http://www.quality-time.example.org/api/v3/report/<report-uuid>/json?public_key=<public-key>`.
+The public key argument is optional, if no public key is provided, the public key of the exporting *Quality-time* instance is used for encrypting the source credentials, if the report needs to be imported in a different *Quality-time* instance, the public key of that instance should be provided.
+It can be obtained at `www.quality-time.example.org/api/v3/public_key`.
+The exported JSON report can only be imported into the *Quality-time* whose public key has been used for the encryption of credentials during the export.

+### Import API

+Exported reports can be imported back into *Quality-time*.
+The endpoint for this is `http://www.quality-time.example.org/api/v3/report/import`.
+The import accepts JSON content only.

+Only exports that have been exported using the public key of the destination *Quality-time* instance can be imported.
+The source credentials will be decrypted on import and the sources should be ready to collect measurements automatically.

+On import, all UUID's contained in the report (UUID's of the report, subjects, metrics and sources) will be replaced to prevent conflicts if the report already exists.

 ## Notifications